TNA Impact!: Post-Spike TV (2015–2017)

-On November 19, 2014, TNA announced that it had reached a deal with Discovery Communications to move its programming, including Impact Wrestling, to Destination America in January 2015.
+On November 19, 2014, TNA reached a deal with Discovery Communications to move its programming, including Impact Wrestling, to Destination America in January 2015.
 After premiering on Wednesday, January 7, Impact Wrestling moved to its permanent slot on Fridays on January 16.

 Along with the move to Destination America, the show got a new logo, graphics package, theme music, and stage.
 Former WWE employee Josh Mathews was also added to the commentary team.
-A brand new weekly series hosted by Mike Tenay, Impact Wrestling: Unlocked, premiered on Saturday, January 17 and TNA Wrestling's Greatest Matches, a series featuring the best matches in the company's history, made its U.S debut on Saturday, January 10.
+A brand new weekly series hosted by Mike Tenay, Impact Wrestling: Unlocked, premiered on Saturday, January 17 and TNA Wrestling's Greatest Matches, a series featuring the best matches in the company's history, made its U.S. debut on Saturday, January 10.
 After switching timeslots numerous times, both shows were cancelled in May.

 Also in May, Dave Meltzer of the Wrestling Observer Newsletter reported that Destination America had decided to cancel Impact Wrestling by late September 2015.
 TNA vehemently denied the report, stating: "These false statements constitute defamation and if necessary we will seek all legal remedies available to us."
-The following week Destination America announced that they had signed a 26-week trial deal with Ring of Honor (ROH) that would see Ring of Honor Wrestling air as Impact Wrestlings lead-in which began on June 3.
+The following week Destination America signed a 26-week trial deal with Ring of Honor (ROH) that would see Ring of Honor Wrestling air as Impact Wrestlings lead-in, which began on June 3.
 Impact Wrestling subsequently began airing on Wednesdays starting in June.

 On June 3, D'Angelo Dinero officially joined Josh Mathews as a new addition to the commentary team for Impact Wrestling.
 In a September interview with Sports Illustrated, Dixie Carter indicated that Impact Wrestling would remain on Destination America for the rest of the year which ended on December 16, 2015.

-On November 19, 2015, it was announced Impact Wrestling would air Tuesday nights on Pop beginning January 5, 2016.
-With the show's move to Pop, Impact Wrestling received new theme music ("Roustabout" by The Smashing Pumpkins' Billy Corgan), and a new stage.
-Impact Wrestling moved to Thursday night beginning July 21, 2016, to avoid airing directly opposite WWE SmackDown, which moved to Tuesdays.
+Beginning January 5, 2016, Impact Wrestling aired Tuesday nights on Pop.
+With the show's move to Pop, Impact Wrestling received new theme music ("Roustabout" by The Smashing Pumpkins' Billy Corgan), a new stage, and a new opening intro for the first time in three years.
+Impact Wrestling moved back to Thursday nights beginning July 21, 2016, in order to avoid airing directly opposite WWE SmackDown, which moved to Tuesdays.